|

 Change the time for daily walks

-To make your walks safer, spray your dog with a mixture of oatmeal and aloe vera to protect your dog’s coat and stay away from parks with more allergenic plants.
+To make your walks safer, spray your dog with a mixture of oatmeal and aloe vera to protect your dog’s coat, and avoid parks with more allergenic plants.

 Wipe paws after walks

-When you return home from your walks, wipe your dog’s paws with a damp cloth or a fragrance-free wipe to remove excess pollen from their feet.
+When you return home from your walks, wipe your dog’s paws with a damp cloth or fragrance-free wipe to remove excess pollen.
 This habit will also help prevent them from bringing the pollen inside the house.

 Pay extra attention to their paws because the sensitive skin in this area is more affected by allergens.
 You can even put paw wax or boots on your dog before going out to better protect their paws.